Live Friendly C-F

 Easements and rights-of-way are reserved by the Town for utilities and are measured from the center of the roads.
 Width varies throughout Town; some rights-of-way are 60 feet.
 Homeowners are responsible for upkeep of their easement.

-The Architectural Control Committee (ACC) approves fences.
+The Design Review Board (DRB) approves fences.
 See their guidelines.
 Generally, fences should be installed to maintain views and an open feeling.

 The lake is open to BMOI members for fishing.
 A fishing license is not required.
 Please be familiar with the daily catch limits, promptly return large mouth bass, grass carp (which eat the milfoil, a noxious aquatic weed), walleyes, and wipers to the lake, and properly dispose of carp and pike – see BMOI tab.